How to make a viht (those branches we beat ourselves with in the sauna)

 Perhaps more importantly though, the viht will fill the air with great natural aromas and raise your temperature during the brief workout.
 You can also use them to fan the warm air around the room and across the body — in a similar way to how Germany’s aufguss sauna tradition uses a towel for this.

 As more people around the world seek out more authentic saunas — or build their own — we hope that more people use a viht too.
 Maybe the word whisk will catch on in English.
 Until then, everyone is also welcome to use Estonian terminology.
-Just remember that Estonians pronounce every letter so viht is pronounced vee-hh-t and not vee-t.
+Just remember that Estonians pronounce every letter so viht is pronounced vee-hh-t with a soft t and not vee-tt.
 The latter is actually a very different word and will make things a bit awkward if you say it in the sauna with Estonians.
 Trust me.

 Oh, and you are also welcome to start using the word leil, which is perhaps a bit easier for English speakers to pronounce.
 That’s what Estonians call sauna steam, a vital word that is currently missing from English.
 You can’t appreciate a good sauna without talking about the leil.